anza-xyz/agave/accounts-db/doc/chili_pepper_store.md

-# Chilli Peppers Store Design
+# Chili Peppers Store Design

-This document describe the design of chilli peppers store for accounts in Agave client.
+This document describe the design of chili peppers store for accounts in Agave client.

 ## Goal

-A persistent storage for account's chilli peppers.
+A persistent storage for account's chili peppers.

-Chilli pepper is a number to indicate how "hot" the account is.
+Chili pepper is a number to indicate how "hot" the account is.

 * support parallel reads from multiple banking threads.
 * support look up by pubkey
+* support zero copy pubkey lookup
 * support fork-aware lookup
 * support fork-aware update
 * read is critical for block production so it can't be blocked